 89. Pin to Taskbar

-This is one of my favorite one-time set up to save time in the long run.
-The thing is instead of going to start menu to open Microsoft Excel, the best way is to pint it to the task-bar.
+This is one of my favorite one-time sets up to save time in the long run.
+The thing is instead of going to the start menu to open Microsoft Excel, the best way is to point it to the taskbar.

 90. Macro to QAT

-But the easiest way to run a macro code is to add it to the quick access toolbar.
-Follow these simple steps:
+If you have a macro code that you need to use frequently.
+Well, the easiest way to run a macro code is to add it to the Quick Access Toolbar.

 91. Select Formula Cells

 Let’s say you want to convert all the formulas into values and the cells where you have formulas are non-adjacent.
 So instead of selecting each cell one by one, you can select all the cells where you have a formula.
 Here are the steps: